Bhavika421/Air_Quality_prediction_using-ML/README.md

 The target variable AQI_Range classifies air quality as "Good", "Unhealthy", "Poor", etc.

-Features used for prediction: SOi, Noi, Rpi, SPMi (stored in X2).
+Features used for prediction: SOi, Noi, Rpi, SPMi .

 🛠️ Tools and Libraries